by Collyn Rivers – Updated 2021

 |15/16 amp||4.0 sq. mm||65 m|

-Supply cables for caravans (and general use).
+Supply cables for travel trailers (and general use).
 This is Table 5.1 of AS/NZS 3001:2008 as Amended in 2012.
 Extract reproduction by courtesy of Standards Australia.

-Supply cables for caravans – thou shalt not join cables together
+Supply cables for travel trailers – thou shalt not join cables together

 There is an overall purpose behind specifying lengths and conductor sizes of supply cables.
 It is to ensure circuit breakers operate within that vital 0.4 seconds.
 To save a human’s life against electrocution, that short time is critical.
 Co-joining cables slow down the circuit breaker’s operation.
 That’s why joining supply cables end-to-end is so dangerous.
 It is also seriously illegal.